anthonyjoeseph/fancy-todo-mvc/README.md

 Since lodash solutions are often simpler than fp-ts based solutions for smaller problems, it's necessary to show a larger application to see the benefits.

-The idea is to show the simplest example of a project
+The idea is to show the simplest example of a project with tangible benefits from an fp approach.
+This provides a point of comparison as well as a document of best practices.

 # The App